-Multiple natural disasters combined with long term political and economic instability cause famine, outbreaks of diseases, refugees and internally displaces persons.
-Lengthy conflicts cause large scale displacements in many parts of Somalia and the security situation has been deteriorating as military confrontation between armed groups intensifies.
+Multiple natural disasters combined with long-term political and economic instability cause famine, outbreaks of diseases, refugees and internally displaces persons.
+Lengthy conflicts cause large-scale displacements in many parts of Somalia and the security situation has been deteriorating as the military confrontation between armed groups intensifies.

 Light in Darkness

-In August 2018 Farhiya bought a BRIGHT Home 29 solar systems for her own house.
-Since then she has become a top seller of BRIGHT solar products.
-She has sold 18 solar home systems on pay-as-you-go mobile payment to families like her own.
+In August 2018 Farhiya bought a BRIGHT Home 29 solar system for her own house.
+Since then, she has become a top seller of BRIGHT solar products.
+She has sold 18 solar home systems on pay-as-you-go mobile payments to families like her own.

 “I bought one Solar Home System myself and people saw the light in my house and bought lamps from me at my home or in my shop.
-I use the lamp to light my home at night, charge phones and my kids can study at night,” says Farhiya.
+I use the lamp to light my home at night and charge phones, and my kids can study at night,” says Farhiya.

 Today Farhiya continues to sell products from BRIGHT.
 She has been trained in pay-as-you-go mobile payment technology, which enables her to offer the products on a digital installment plan.
 Besides saving on her own use of unclean energy, she earns a commission for every product sold.

 Farhiya describes how the light has impacted her life in two ways:

 “Living in a dark place is bad.
 With light I can see everything at night, and it improves our security.
 The sales I make gives commission and that has increased my income so I can pay for school fees.
 It has improved my economy and life.”

 Especially being able to pay for school fees is important to Farhiya: